jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 ```

 Given a hacked wrule, replace the original with the hacked version.
-The deletion logic assumes that the 'sig' and 'id' fields were left as
-in the original.

 This routine exists because it is often convenient,
 instead of carefully custom-cloning a rule,
 and then deleting it.